 I like to wear warm, casual clothes in layers with a stylish but comfy pair of boots that I can walk for miles in.
 You can find a great selection at Esprit.

 If you’ve got kids, make sure they don’t get overheated in all-in-one bodysuits and that their clothing is easily removable for dashes to the toilet!

 Particularly if you have kids, you’ll need to schedule a toilet/drink break.
 We like John Lewis as there is a good choice of food and snacks for kids, plenty of room, clean toilets and a welcoming environment for families.
 Trying to cram into a tiny coffee bar with a pushchair and umbrellas is never a nice experience!

 Make sure you have some bottled water and some healthy snacks (mini boxes of raisins or bananas) to stave off hunger pains.
 If you’re on a diet, a little snack pot with some fruit and nuts and perhaps a few cubes of cheese may help you avoid an enormous slice of fudge cake and a calorie-laden festive coffee.

 Why not start a folder specially for Christmas present receipts?
 Just pop them straight in when you get home and you’ll know when to find them should anything need to be taken back after Christmas.
 Lots of retailers will now email you your receipt to save on all those annoying bits of paper.

 If you can’t face the crowds, online shopping is the answer.
 Just make sure that you take into account any delivery charges, last order dates and returns policies.
 Not all online retailers offer to cover the postage costs of returning item.
 If you’re ordering a perishable gift, such as a cream tea hamper, make sure the recipient will be in to receive it.

 It also helps to sort out a safe place for delivery as there is nothing more annoying than coming home to a missed delivery card.

-Do you have any Christmas shopping tips to share?
+Do you have any “keep cool when Christmas shopping” tips to share?